roysoumya/roysoumya.github.io/_pages/teaching.md

 ### Kalyani Government Engineering College, West Bengal, India

 * Co-founded the college programming club, [KeyGEnCoders](https://kgec-coding.github.io/KeyGEnCoders/) in March 2015, which is still actively running.
-* Programming with C and Datastructures and Algorithms - I performed the role of CodeChef Campus Chapter Representative of Kalyani Government Engineering College from 2015 to 2017
+* Programming with C and Datastructures and Algorithms - Performed the role of CodeChef Campus Chapter Representative of Kalyani Government Engineering College from 2015 to 2017

+# Tutorials/Invited Talks

+* "Building Trustworthy AI Models for Medicine: From Theory to Applications" ([tutorial website](https://sites.google.com/view/trustworthy-medical-ai/)) - Delivered at the 18th ACM International Conference on Web Search and Data Mining ([WSDM 2025](https://www.wsdm-conference.org/2025/tutorials/)), a top-tier Al conference held at Germany in March 2025.
+* "Foundation Models for Medical Text" - Delivered an invited talk on on December 19, 2024, as part of the course "AI Foundation Models in Biomedicine" of Leibniz University Hannover, Germany
+* "Research Paper Writing" - Conducted at IIT Kharagpur from May to June 2024 (7 lectures)

 # Mentoring